-These condensed consolidated interim financial statements include the accounts of the Company and its integrated wholly-owned subsidiary, WPC Resources (USA) Inc., a company incorporated under the laws of Nevada.
+These consolidated financial statements include the accounts of the Company and its integrated wholly-owned subsidiary, WPC Resources (USA) Inc., a company incorporated under the laws of Nevada.
 All significant intercompany transactions have been eliminated upon consolidation.

 d) Functional and presentation currency